decardev/spoor.ai/README.md

 As every block is working linearly and depends on execution of previous blocks to finish, the code is extremily inneficient.
 Ways to mitigate such problem:

+- Connected tasks
+  - The model has to be improved
   - Create a E-T-L workflow per unit of extraction.
   - async extraction of frames from mp4 video into variables
   - individual or grouped loading of frames to yolov3 model (depends on memory limits)
   - async saving of yolov3 model into sqlite database
   - result of all blocks is passed to the block creating graphs
+- CI/CD
+  - Add better pre-commit hooks to void commiting garbage code
+  - Add github actions to check in other data
+  - There are no test tasks deployed in pylint

+## Time used for implementation

+The project took me aprox 5 hours. where almoust 1 was used downloading the files for yolov3 and torch.